JakobDev/minecraft-launcher-lib/doc/develop/making_a_pull_request.rst

 - You should update the :doc:`documentation</develop/build_and_edit_documentation>` with your changes
 - Please don't add extra dependencies if not absolutely needed

 After you've created a PR, flake8 and Pytest with all supported versions (including PyPy) will run.
-If one of those fails, GitLab will show it on the Website and you will get a mail.
+If one of those fails, Codeberg will show it on the Website and you will get a mail.

 Read the Docs is configured to build the documentation for each MR. Unfortunately, it will not provide a link or any hint, if the build was successful.
 You will have to visit `this site <https://readthedocs.org/projects/minecraft-launcher-lib/builds>`_ and search for your MR.